 The Drentsche Patrijshond for the North American Fancier, by B. P. O'Connor

 Since we have you here in the mindset to learn and read.
 In short, the "early" pediatric spay/neuter is being strongly implicated/tied to joint irregularities, tendon injury, and even increased the risk of many cancers, amongst many other developmental issues, please take some time to review these scientific articles:

-There are also some great training resources on YouTube:
+There are also some great training resources on the internet:

-McCann Dog Training: As I have delved more and more deeply into the use of LIMA (Least Invasive Minimally Aversive) training techniques I have also become a huge fan of McCann as they offer a wide range well put together videos covering all manner of training challenges, and even offer online courses here.
+McCann Dog Training: I am a big fan of McCann as they offer a wide range of well put together videos covering all manner of training challenges using Rewards and Markers, and even offer online courses here.

 For the three of you who follow my blog, recently renamed The TGK Blog, you will know that I enjoy spending time with my dogs.
 I’ve come to learn ‘training’ and hunting with them are simply different avenues to cultivate a stronger relationship with them as companions.
 I’ve ‘trained’ dogs since I was ten years old, and I learned as most of us have at that age by following an adult and using the method they used.
 It was easy to accept, as there didn’t seem to be any other way to go about ‘training’ a dog.
 The books that were available at the time only further supported the process.
 I remember when the Monks of New Skeet’s books were the hottest thing on dog training next to a branding iron ready to go…

 I recall being introduced to ‘clicker’ training in the early 90’s when I lived in Alaska.
 The way it was presented made me more than just a skeptic, to be honest; I thought it was a joke.
 I did see there was intent to train without the use of force/pressure/use of harsh aversives.
 But I just didn’t get it.